Arcadia-Science/prehgt/README.md

 ## Citations

-If you use prehgt for your analysis, please cite it using the following DOI:(TODO: add doi link).
+If you use prehgt for your analysis, please cite it using the following DOI: [10.57844/arcadia-jfbp-7p11](https://doi.org/10.57844/arcadia-jfbp-7p11).

 An extensive list of references for the tools used by the pipeline can be found in the [CITATIONS](./CITATIONS.md) file.